Shopify Metrics: Which Ones to Track + Ways to Improve

 You can use the retail sales reports to see information about your customers' point-of-sale orders based on criteria such as product, SKU, or staff.

 The total sales metric in Shopify measures the total value of all orders placed on your store, including taxes and shipping costs.
+It helps you understand: How much do you make after discounts and returns?

 This metric is a good indicator of the overall health of your business and can be used to track your progress over time.